-In this course, engaged and motivated students will further develop their general literacy, critical thinking, and ability to communicate in English through the English modalities: Listening, Reading, Speaking, Writing, and Thinking.
+In this course, engaged and motivated students will further develop their general literacy, critical thinking, and ability to communicate in English through the modalities: Listening, Reading, Speaking, Writing, and Thinking.
 Students will be expected to read a lot, as reading is the pathway to developing all of the other modalities of English.
 The course will be tailored to student interests and needs from book selection to narrowing writing prompts.
-Using conferring and MAP exam results for Reading and Language, students will co-manufacture a path of learning to continue to develop themselves into people of sound character, who are also powerful English communicators.
-The course will provide opportunities to grow narrative, argument and persuasive and reflective information writing skills, as well as the ability to use rhetoric to persuade others through speech.
+Using conferring and past performance results, students will co-manufacture a path of learning to continue to develop themselves into people of sound character, who are also powerful English communicators.
+The course will provide opportunities to grow narrative, reflective informational, and argumentative writing skills, as well as the ability to orally influence others.
 HIS Reads will be an integral part of the course, providing ongoing opportunities to improve critical reading and thinking skills in addition to persuasive writing and speech.
-The student-centered, integrated approach of the course reinforces learning by helping students to see the relevance in what they do, while also giving them many opportunities to apply learning to their lives.
+The student-centered, integrated approach of the course honors the three essential psychological needs of autonomy, competence, and relatedness.
+Striving to create an environment where students work together in synergy as they grow personally, students who take control of their learning will end the year feeling extremely accomplished.